csiro-data-school/data-management/_extras/feedback.md

 Just not so captivating as other sessions.

 Information supplied too detailed - would have preferred to explore a bit and ask questions.

+Explained future workflow for getting data in and clarifying ways forward.

+Afternoon - sleepy after lunch

+Shock of DAP, bigger than I thought

+Too short wanted more detail.

+Data sets required require more permissions that were indicated

+Pare back content and allow more time for activities like doing DAP

+Make DAP activity at start?
+Use it as a framework to explore FAIR

+Not to be rude but ... the conversation around permissiveness and openess got a bit tedious.